-As an ELCA congregation, you already have valuable connections in your community and experience serving your neighbors.
+Your ELCA congregation already has valuable connections in your community and experience serving your neighbors.
 Perhaps you already work with a local food pantry or host a community meal.
 Maybe your congregation has a quilting ministry that makes warm blankets for those experiencing homelessness or partners with a Lutheran social service organization in the community or state.
 Has your congregation collaborated with another congregation or participated in interreligious activities within the community?